 - calling for medical/police assistance as needed; and

 Expectations for and obligations of student party monitors are communicated online through the Duke Student Wellness Center.
 Duties of party monitors include, but are not limited to, prevention of alcohol policy violations, intervention and care of inebriated, at-risk individuals, elimination of safety hazards, and attention to group precautions.
-Checking identification will be the responsibility of licensed bartenders.
+Checking identification will be the responsibility of university-approved bartenders.
 Groups may be held accountable for the actions of individual party monitors.

 Party monitors and university officials may deny access to events to anyone who is visibly intoxicated and/or disruptive.

 Social events that fail to meet any of these expectations may be shut down immediately.

 Because health and safety of students are of primary importance, students are encouraged not only to look out for their own health and safety but also for that of their peers.
 When a person's health and/or safety is/are threatened or appear(s) to be in jeopardy, immediate action should be taken to prevent injury/illness/danger.
 Dial 911 (or 919-684-2444 if you are on campus) for help.
 Whatever the particular need/problem, it is important to respond in a responsible and timely manner.

 Formal disciplinary action for a violation of the alcohol policy will not be taken against students for whom medical assistance is sought, or against those who seek medical assistance for themselves or for others, provided that the student/group has not violated other university policies that warrant formal disciplinary action.